1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1993-S Clad DCAM Dime Value

 San Francisco produced the 1993-S Clad DCAM Dime exclusively for collectors as part of annual proof sets.
-This copper-nickel clad version features mirror-like fields and frosted design elements that create the distinctive Deep Cameo contrast.
-The proof striking process ensures sharp details throughout Roosevelt’s portrait and the reverse torch design.
+This copper-nickel clad version features mirror-like fields and frosted design elements that create the distinctive Deep Cameo contrast — meaning the raised design devices appear frosted white against a deeply reflective background.

 These proofs remain accessible to collectors across all grade levels.
 Specimens in PR68 and PR69 Deep Cameo are readily available at affordable prices, while even top-graded PR70 Deep Cameo examples appear with regularity in the marketplace.

-A PR70 Deep Cameo specimen achieved $633 at auction in 2003, though current market values for this grade have moderated since that early sale.
-Most examples were carefully preserved by original purchasers, resulting in high survival rates in premium grades.
+A PR70 Deep Cameo specimen achieved $633 at auction in 2003, though current market values for this grade have moderated considerably since that early sale.
+PCGS CoinFacts considers this a common date in the proof series.

 1993-S Clad DCAM Dime Price/Grade Chart